-Swap some of the candy treasures you traditionally hide inside the eggs with foam, magnetic, or paper numbers.
+Swap some of the candy treasures you traditionally hide inside the eggs with foam, magnetic, paper, or magnetic numbers.
 Help your child trace and say the name of each number as it’s found.
 Older kids can practice putting the numbers in order.

 As with colors, numbering your eggs and challenging your children to search for a specific number not only practices number learning, but also eliminates arguments.